Growli

 Is pepper toxic to dogs?

-The ASPCA lists the same toxicity status for dogs as for cats: Pepper is mildly toxic to pets.
+Per the ASPCA, Pepper (Capsicum annuum) is mildly toxic to dogs.
 Dogs often chew more enthusiastically than cats, so a toxic plant like pepper is best removed from the floor and low shelves entirely.

 What happens if my pet eats pepper?